 b) A College may prescribe further minimum criteria for admission to study.

 Not all who qualify will be accepted.
 Staff capacity means that we take a limited number into each specialization in the Honours degree.
 To enter the programme students need to have obtained 55% for their previous qualification.
 Students who do not meet this requirement, but who can provide evidence of relevant prior learning, may be accepted, although such applications have to be approved by the University Senate.
-Applicants may be asked to write an entrance test.
+In addition, applicants are required to write an entrance test

 It is required of students that they are able to use computers both for producing assignments and for accessing emails and the Internet.
 If students do not have sufficient skills in that area, they must ensure that they get those skills in the first year of a part-time Honours degree.
 Staff may, for example, require that a student takes a course to develop these skills.

 To apply, contact the administrative staff to get an application form.
 When you fill this in you must indicate your first, second and third choices for the specializations on the application forms.
 Some specializations cannot take all well-qualified applicants, and qualifying students